seal-research/OmniCode/README.md

 1. Add desired repo into `target_repos` and `repo_file_map` in `multiswebench_local/prepare_eval`
 2. From the multiswebench_local directory, `run python prepare_eval.py`
-3. From the codearena directory, run `python codearena.py --MSWEBugFixing --predictions_path gold --run_id mswebench_test --max_workers 1 --instance_ids "INSERT YOUR INSTANCE HERE EX: elastic/logstash:17021" --mswe_phase all --force_rebuild True --clean True`
+3. From the codearena directory, run `python codearena.py --MSWEBugFixing --predictions_path gold --run_id mswebench_test --max_workers 1 --instance_ids elastic__logstash_17021 --mswe_phase all --force_rebuild True --clean True --use_apptainer False --g2 False`

 For now, you should stick with the original three java repos (elastic/logstash, alibaba/fastjson, mockito/mockito), since there may be some issues with the new ones that were just added very recently.